braunbearded/hacking-handbook/checklist.md

   16. Are there predictable ids?
   17. Can you upload data ?
 Deserialzation, XXE
   18. Is it connected to any other service on the server?
+  19. Is there any form of redirect available? -> enum localhost, bypass authentication (jwt)
+  20. Did you check your cookies ?
+Can you decode them ?
+JWT
   19. content discovery with custom wordlist

 # windows